-If the disease comes back (relapses) or is resistant (or refractory) to therapy, new treatments-including those available through clinical trials-may work even if other treatments have stopped working.
-Significant advances have been made in recent years in the treatment of myeloma.

-Clinical trials can also be considered if you are newly diagnosed.
+If the disease comes back (relapses) or is resistant (or refractory) to therapy, new treatments including those available through clinical trials-may work even if other treatments have stopped working.
+Significant advances have been made in recent years in the treatment of multiple myeloma.
+Another stem cell transplant may also be considered, if you are eligible.